Dallas Annulment Attorney

 No matter what your situation is or how heartbreaking it may feel, you need litigation that is ready to fight for you, and the Law Offices of Chris Schmiedeke are ready to do just that.

-If you are ready to take the next step in ending your marriage either through annulment or divorce, contact the passionate legal team at the Law Office of Chris Schmiedeke at 214-643-8904 for guidance on your family law matters.
+If you are ready to take the next step in ending your marriage either through annulment or divorce, contact the passionate legal team at the Law Offices of Chris Schmiedeke at 214-643-8904 for guidance on your Texas family law matters.

-An annulment is very different from a divorce, although they both have the same outcome — they dissolve a marriage.
-However, there are some key differences.
-When one or both spouses pursue a marriage annulment, this means their marriage is voided.
-Essentially, the finalization of an annulment makes it as if the marriage never occurred.
+An annulment is very different from a divorce under Texas law, though they both have the same outcome — they dissolve a marriage, but there are some key differences.

 If one spouse wants to seek a Texas annulment but the other is not in agreement, it is not a requirement for both spouses to sign off on an annulment to declare the marriage void.